 Council does not carry out cosmetic pruning but Council policy allows residents to make an application to the Tree Preservation Officer to carry out cosmetic pruning at their own expense.
-Permission may be granted where the trees are located within the immediate surrounds to the applicants legal boundary only and such work will not compromise the health, safety or integrity of the tree or adversely affect public amenity.
+Permission may be granted where the tree is located within the immediate surrounds to the applicants legal boundary only, and such work will not compromise the health, safety or integrity of the tree or adversely affect public amenity.
 Note that Council does not allow cosmetic pruning of any vegetation located on land zoned as Bushland.

 Powerline clearance is carried out by contractors working for Energy Australia.
 In general 1m clearance is required around service lines running from the street to private properties, and 1.5m clearance is required around the lines running along the street, plus allowance for one year's regrowth.

 In the case of Aerial Bundled Cables, which is the single thick bundled wire used in some areas of North Sydney, the required clearance is reduced to 0.5m at pruning time with small twigs allowed to touch the wire between pruning events.